mjirv/dbt-datamocktool/README.md

 ```

 ### Exclude Columns
-If you want to exclude some columns from being tested you cand do so and use the 'exclude_columns' field to tell the test which columns to ignore. like so:
+If you want to exclude some columns from being tested you can do so and use the 'exclude_columns' field to tell the test which columns to ignore. like so:

 ```yaml
 models: